abelperezok/aws-serverless-netcore/netcore3.1/part-11/README.md

 }
 ```

-This query uses the GSI1 index to find in its partition key, records whose values is "ITEM", in case we add more entities in the future.
+This query uses the GSI1 index to find in its partition key, records whose values are "ITEM", in case we add more entities in the future.

 Let's add some data, to do that, we use the ```put-item``` command to add new records, the data provided is a JSON specifying each of the attributes defined above as well as its data type, in this particular scenario, all of them are string ("S").